EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Abstract

 \section{Abstract}

 The practical use of future climate projections from global circulation models (GCMs) is often limited by their coarse spatial resolution, requiring downscaling to generate high-resolution data.
 Regional climate models (RCMs) provide this refinement, but are computationally expensive.
-To address this issue, machine learning models can learn the downscaling function, mapping coarse GCM outputs to high-resolution fields.
+To address this issue, machine learning (ML) models can learn the downscaling function, mapping coarse GCM outputs to high-resolution fields.
 Among these, generative approaches aim to capture the full conditional distribution of RCM data given coarse-scale GCM data, which is characterized by large variability and thus challenging to model accurately.
-We introduce \textit{EnScale}, a generative machine learning framework that emulates the full GCM-to-RCM map by training on multiple pairs of GCM and corresponding RCM data.
+We introduce \textit{EnScale}, a generative ML framework emulating the full GCM-to-RCM map by training on multiple pairs of GCM and corresponding RCM data.
 It first adjusts large-scale mismatches between GCM and coarsened RCM data, followed by a super-resolution step to generate high-resolution fields.
+To efficiently model the high-dimensional output, the super-resolution step employs a novel class of sparse local stochastic layers.
 Both steps employ generative models optimized with the energy score, a proper scoring rule.
-Compared to state-of-the-art ML downscaling approaches, our setup reduces computational cost by about one order of magnitude. \textit{EnScale} jointly emulates multiple variables -- temperature, precipitation, solar radiation, and wind -- spatially consistent over an area in Central Europe.
+Compared to state-of-the-art ML downscaling approaches, our setup reduces computational cost by about one order of magnitude. \textit{EnScale} jointly emulates multiple variables -- temperature, precipitation, solar radiation, and wind -- spatially consistent over Central Europe.
 In addition, we propose a variant \textit{EnScale-t} that enables temporally consistent downscaling.
-We establish a comprehensive evaluation framework across various categories including calibration, spatial structure, extremes, and multivariate dependencies.
-Comparison with diverse benchmarks demonstrates \textit{EnScale}'s strong performance and computational efficiency. \textit{EnScale} offers a promising approach for accurate and temporally consistent RCM emulation.
+We establish a comprehensive evaluation framework across various categories including calibration, spatial and temporal structure, extremes, and multivariate dependencies.
+Comparison with diverse benchmarks demonstrates \textit{EnScale(-t)}'s competitive performance and computational efficiency, offering a promising approach for accurate and temporally consistent RCM emulation.